Blastema

 During the last century, blastemas were thought to be composed of undifferentiated pluripotent cells, but recent research indicates that in some organisms blastemas may retain memory of tissue origin.
 They are typically found in the early stages of an organism's development such as in embryos, and in the regeneration of tissues, organs and bone.

-Some amphibians and certain species of fish and two species of African spiny mice can produce blastemas as adults.
-For example, salamanders can regenerate many organs after their amputation, including their limbs, tail, retina and intestine.
-Most animals, however, cannot produce blastemas.
+Occurrence

+Most animals do not produce blastemas as adults.
+Among those that can, limitations apply in terms of which organs are regenerated.